This article contains affiliate links. Give Me The Mike received compensation for posting some of the websites below.

-Backpacks, bags and coolers are allowed on the Fairgrounds, meaning you can pack water, pop and snacks for the kiddos.
+Backpacks, bags and coolers are allowed on the Fairgrounds, meaning you can pack water, pop and snacks.
 Just know that you’ll have to carry around whatever you bring with you — the Fair doesn’t have lockers or a bag check.
 You won’t be able to bring a cooler with you to a show at the Grandstand.
 No outside alcohol is allowed onto the Fairgrounds.

 Prices for bottled water can vary greatly on the Fairgrounds.
 The Coca-Cola booths are one of the worst spots to get hydrated.
 Please don’t pay more than $1.75 for 20 oz.
 Check out this article for spots you should circle on your map if you need H2O.
 Remember you can bring a water bottle on the Fairgrounds and water bottle filling stations are scattered about.
-I’m serious about this one.
-A great food vendor (they shall not be named) is charging nearly $4 for a 20 oz bottle of Dasani.
+A great food vendor (they shall not be named) is charging nearly $4 for a 20 ounce bottle of Dasani.
 It’s robbery.

 A list of the specialty beverages served only at the Fair is available online.
 The brochure will also be available in print form at information booths (you may have to ask for it, as it’s not always sitting on the counter).

 The Food Building is one of the most congested places on the Fairgrounds.
 It’s also one of the most delicious.
-Two of my top 10 Fair foods come from that one spot.
-But don’t get stuck in the hot, sweaty mess.
-Check out my video tutorial on Food Building shortcuts which are rarely used.
+Two of my favorite Fair foods come from that one spot.
+Know that you can enter the Food Building through the Commissary on the east side of the building and avoid the crowds.

-All walks of life make their way to the Fairgrounds, and State Fair officials embrace that, offering a State Fair bingo card that’s free to download.
+All walks of life make their way to the Fairgrounds, and State Fair officials embrace that, offering a State Fair bingo card that’s free to download (look on the right side of the page).
 The State Fair does not offer prizes for completed bingos.

 More Minnesota State Fair coverage